Football rivalries in France: Local derbies

 Local derbies are extremely rare in France, especially in football.
 There are two main reasons for this.

 Before the Second World War, derbies were quite common but they disappeared when new national leagues were artificially created by the Vichy regime, involving only one team from each region.
 This fateful decision caused many clubs to merge or temporarily disappear and even though some clubs were relaunched after the war the damage had already been done.

 The other reason is purely financial.
 Because clubs in France rely heavily on public subsidies from local and regional councils, they have to share this money with other clubs from the same region or town.
 As a result of this, it is usually more economically sensible for two clubs from the same area to merge rather than to compete against each other in the same league.

-The 2025-26 Ligue 1 season will see a Parisian derby between Paris Saint-Germain and Paris FC.
-It is the first season where two teams from the same city will play each other in the top flight since the 1989–90 season, when Paris Saint-Germain and Racing Paris were in the top flight simultaneously.
-Previously, a short-held rivalry occurred in the 70s between Paris FC and PSG, owing to their merger and split in 1970, and, as already mentioned, that latter matchup will take place again in 2025-26.
+The 2025–26 Ligue 1 season saw a Parisian derby between Paris Saint-Germain and Paris FC.
+It was the first season where two teams from the same city played each other in the top flight since the 1989–90 season, when Paris Saint-Germain and Racing Paris were in the top flight simultaneously.
+Previously, a short-held rivalry occurred in the 1970s between Paris FC and Paris Saint-Germain, owing to their merger and split in 1970.

 In the 1930s, there was a fierce rivalry between Ligue 1 founding members CA Paris, Racing Paris and Red Star.
 Originally both founded in Paris, Racing and Red Star have moved out to the suburbs since then.
 However, back in the 1990s Racing did share PSG's Parisian stadium during their brief spell in Ligue 1.
 US Créteil was founded in the southern suburbs of Paris to compete with the other areas of the city, and had remained in the same suburb throughout its history.

 Prior to this, derby games outside Paris were more common, particularly in the 1930s.
 For example, Lille was the home of SC Fives and Olympique Lillois (both merged in 1944 and became Lille OSC).
 Another example was Roubaix, home of Excelsior and RC Roubaix who even met in the 1933 final of the Coupe de France, Excelsior being the winner (both merged with Tourcoing in 1945, RCR unmerged in 1963 and Excelsior in 1970).
 Between 1930 and 1960 there was a regular lower league local derby between FC Ajaccio and AC Ajaccio.

 The only regularly occurring city derbies and which uphold their rivalries in recent years in France are the Parisian derbies between Red Star, US Créteil and Paris FC in the second and third tiers, and the Ajaccio derby between AC Ajaccio and GFCO Ajaccio.